boldandbrad/mpl-cli/README.md

 ### Start fresh 🧼

-**mpl** relies on BoardGameGeek item IDs to manage the titles you add to your stashes.
+**mpl** relies on BoardGameGeek item IDs to manage titles in your stashes.
 The easiest way to get these is by searching BoardGameGeek:

 ```sh
 mpl bgg search "wingspan"
 ```

-Copy an item ID from the output and use it in another command:
+Copy a title ID from the output and use it in another command:

 ```sh
 mpl add -s=collection 266192